jyunderwood/dotfiles/README.md

 ## Setup

-This will symlink configuration files and the `.vim` directory, clone [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh), and change the shell to Z shell.
+This will symlink configuration files and the `.vim` directory.

 ```bash
 echo 'Initial setup'